labelinstitute/Contagion-for-Grades-3-to-5/README.md

 ## Experiment Versions

-This repository contains two versions of the experiment:

-- **Grade 3–5 version** – adapted for students in grades 3 to 5.
+This repository contains the version of the experiment for Grade 3–5 adapted for students in grades 3 to 5
-- **K–12 version** – includes the main contagion experiment and additional cognitive and behavioral tasks.

 ## Technology

 - Python